use-ink/cargo-contract/README.md

 SUBCOMMANDS:
-    new                  Setup and create a new smart contract project build                Compiles the contract, generates metadata, bundles both together in a '.contract' file check                Check that the code builds as Wasm; does not output any build artifact to the top level `target/` directory test                 Test the smart contract off-chain
+    new                  Setup and create a new smart contract project build                Compiles the contract, generates metadata, bundles both together in a `<name>.contract` file
+    generate-metadata    Command has been deprecated, use `cargo contract build` instead check                Check that the code builds as Wasm; does not output any `<name>.contract` artifact to the `target/` directory
+    test                 Test the smart contract off-chain
     deploy               Upload the smart contract code to the chain instantiate          Instantiate a deployed smart contract